dougeby/IntuneDocs/InTuneDocs/deploy-use/mac-os-x-policy-settings-in-microsoft-intune.md

 ---
 # required metadata

-title: Mac OS X policy settings | Microsoft Intune
+title: Mac OS X policy settings | Microsoft Docs
 description: Intune supplies a range of built-in general settings that you can configure on Mac OS X devices.
 Additionally, you can use the Apple Configurator tool to create custom settings that are not available from Intune.
 keywords:
 author: robstackmsftms.author: robstack